leanneholmes/cardcrafter/README.md

 [![Product Name Screen Shot][product-screenshot]](https://cardcrafter-d6673.web.app) <img src="https://i.ibb.co/18Nj1yB/thumbnail.jpg" alt="Preview"> <img src="https://i.ibb.co/dGnXmC7/thumbnail-3.jpg" alt="Preview">

-This is a web application developed for the <b>Codedex Holiday Hackathon '23!</b> Here's why:
+This is a web application developed for the <b>Codedex Holiday Hackathon '23!</b> The chosen track was the theme "In the Holiday Spirit".
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should implement DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!

-Use the `BLANK_README.md` to get started.
+Main app features:
+* Authentication with Google Firebase
+* Personalized greeting message
+* Data persistence with Firestore.
+Create, read, and delete documents
+* Create an e-card from 3 preset templates
+* Makes a unique URL for every card so users can easily share them with family and friends

+I wanted to make something with a bright and cheerful interface to get people excited for the holiday season.
+The concept for this app allowed a lot of creativity for both the frontend UI as well as the ecard design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>